inventree/inventree-docs/docs/start/intro.md

 A persistent database is required to store stock information.
 The database backend must be installed and configured separately to the InvenTree application.

-InvenTree can be used by any database backend which is supported by the [Django framework](https://docs.djangoproject.com/en/3.0/ref/databases/):
+InvenTree can be used with any of the following database backends:

 * SQLite
 * PostgreSQL
 * MariaDB
 * MySQL
-* Oracle

 Database selection should be determined by your particular installation requirements.
-By default, InvenTree uses SQLite which provides a simple file-based database that allows a quick setup for development and testing.

 ### Media Files